 Burgermeister: The original Berlin burger

 Burgermeister is the father of all the hip burger stores in the city.
 It all started in a former cast-iron toilet stall under the elevated train in Kreuzberg.
-Now there are several branches, including one at Potsdamer Platz.
+Now there are several branches, including one at Potsdamer Platz The Playce.
 Expect juicy smash burgers made from pure beef, fries, homemade dips and a blueberry cheesecake brownie for a sweet finish.

 - Burgermeister Potsdamer Platz 1, Tiergarten, details.